strauberly/tons-of-tacos-v1.3/DEV-JOURNAL.md

 ---

+-- 29 Apr 2024 --

+- Continuing to build out cart component.
+  - Progress made on removing an item from the cart.
+Needs to rerender in order to update cart state.
+Looking into utilizing context.
+    -Forwarded ideas to ux and and design team (both are me ^\_^) in regards to improving on cart styling.

+---

 -- 27 Apr 2024 --

 - Slight adjustment to cart styling in order to aid in development of cart functionality.
 Will finalize styling once functionality is in place.